-- 1. Complete a minimum of 120 credit-hours. - 2.
-Satisfactorily complete the university online orientation. - Complete a minimum of 45 upper-division credithours, which may include upper-division transfer credit. - 4.
+- 1. Complete a minimum of 120 credit-hours. - Satisfactorily complete the university online orientation. - Complete a minimum of 45 upper-division credithours, which may include upper-division transfer credit. - 4.
 Satisfy the university general education requirements. - 5.
 Be in academic good standing with a minimum 2.0 cumulative G.P.A. - 6.
 Satisfy the residency requirements. - 7.
 Demonstrate that all degree requirements, as defined in the approved student study plan, have been met. - 8.
 Remove all grades of incomplete (I or E) by the graduation processing date. - 9.
-Meet all financial obligations to the university. - 10.
-Satisfy the university policy on technology outcomes for students. - 11.
-Complete the collegial and university procedures that cover implementation of the above requirements.
+Meet all financial obligations to the university.